 A large part of being successful in any artistic field is utilizing experiences to their full potential and recognizing the importance of networking.
-On Thursday, March 18, two-time Emmy- and Grammy Award-winner Scott Goldstein spoke to cinema and digital arts students about these lessons and others he’s learned throughout his illustrious career.
+On Thursday, March 18, two-time Emmy- and Grammy Award-winner Scott Goldstein spoke to cinema arts students about these lessons and others he’s learned throughout his illustrious career.

 Goldstein is a producer, writer and director whose major credits include producing LA Law (NBC, two Emmy Awards); Doogie Howser, MD (ABC); the TODAY Show (NBC); Endgame: Ethics and Values in America (PBS); Science Fiction: A Journey into the Unknown (FOX); Ordinary People, the Millennium Machine and the Point of View Diner exhibits (Simon Wiesenthal Center, Museum of Tolerance Los Angeles and New York Tolerance Center).

 Goldstein was in Pittsburgh for the screening of his feature documentary, Where I Stand: The Hank Greenspun Story, as part of the Pittsburgh Jewish Israeli Film Festival.
 During his Point Park visit, he used a segment of this film and a short scene from Doogie Howser to illustrate several lessons he learned while working in the film business.

 One of the most important lessons that Goldstein stressed to the students was taking advantage of any opportunity, no matter what it is.

 “It doesn’t matter what job you get,” said Goldstein.
 “Do your job and do it well.”